 This is The Secret to life.

-This blurb covers the scope (one secret).
+This non-fiction blurb example covers the scope (one secret).
 It covers the genre (how-to).
 It covers the tone (lighthearted and easy to read).

 Interestingly, there does not appear to be an author bio on the cover at all.
 The blurb just says that Ronda Byrne is an author.